-Our activity was inspired by the success of previous decision-making activities and games run by the HEPEX (Hydro-logical Ensemble Prediction EXperiment) community (e.g. Ramos et al., 2013; Crochemore et al., 2015; Arnal et al., 2016).
-The aim was to better understand how different water sector users in the West Thames interpret and act on SHF by providing them with hydrological context, maps, and forecasts for the region.
+Our 'in the moment' activity was inspired by the success of previous decision-making activities and games run by the HEPEX 30 (Hydrological Ensemble Prediction EXperiment) Community (e.g. Ramos et al., 2013; Crochemore et al., 2015; Arnal et al., 2016).
+The aim was to better understand how different water sector users in the West Thames interpret and act on SHF by providing them with hydrological context, maps and forecasts for the region.
 The activity was designed for the West Thames so that we could capture the relationship between local stakeholders and the environment in which they work.